Torsion primes for elliptic curves over degree 8 number fields: Rank zero primes

 \section{Rank zero primes}

 We begin our verification at the primes $p$ for which the Jacobian $J_{1}(p)$ of $X_{1}(p)$ has rank 0 over $\QQ$.
 If $p$ is such a prime then we refer to $p$ as a \textbf{rank zero prime}.
-There are finitely many rank zero primes.
-More precisely (see e.g. \cite[Proposition 3.1]{derickx2021torsion}), $p$ is a rank zero prime if and only if
+There are finitely many rank zero primes, and moreover $p$ is a rank zero prime if and only if